m5c/EthereumGuide/ethereum-guide.md

 ### Mine

 You have two options for mining.
 You can pass over the geth console (type ```miner.start()```) or you can launch  geth with the ```--mine``` option.

+#### DAG generation

-The first time you start to mine, geth will build a local DAG (direct acyclic graph) representation in the RAM.
-As your chain is empty this goes super fast, but if later you try to mine on public chains this step may take a while.
-Throughout the DAG generation you will repeatedly see log ```Generating DAG in progress``` running through the console.
-Once the DAG generation is complete your geth instance tries to build a new block.
+The first time you start to mine, geth will build a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) representation of the chain in the RAM.
+As your private chain consists of nothing but a genesis block, this goes super fast.
+If later you start mining on huge public chains this step will take some minutes.
+Throughout the DAG generation you will repeatedly see some log: ```Generating DAG in progress```

+#### Reward

-Whenever a block was found, you will see the following:
+Whenever your miner found a block, you will see the following:

         Commit new mining work
         Successfully sealed new block

 Also, every time you see this, your balance has increased by one ether.
-Unfortunately the ether you are holding here are of no actual value.
-The only reason the mining went so fast is that you are the only kid in town, concerning this local chain.

 ### Account specific mining